Azawad Liberation Front

-The Azawad Liberation Front (ⵜⴰⴶⴰⵉⵜ ⵢⵏ ⵢⵙⵢⵍⵢⵍⵓ ⴰⵣⴰⵓⴰⴷ; جبهة تحرير أزواد; Front de libération de l'Azawad, abbr.
-FLA) is a political and military organization in northern Mali founded on November 30, 2024.
+The Azawad Liberation Front (ALF; ⵜⴰⴶⴰⵉⵜ ⵢⵏ ⵢⵙⵢⵍⵢⵍⵓ ⴰⵣⴰⵓⴰⴷ; جبهة تحرير أزواد; Front de libération de l'Azawad, abbr.
+FLA) is a separatist military organization in the region of Azawad in northern Mali.
+It was founded on 30 November 2024 and is led by Tuareg military commander Alghabass Ag Intalla.

 The organization was formed after the dissolution of the Strategic Framework for the Defense of the People of Azawad, and included the National Movement for the Liberation of Azawad (MNLA), the High Council for Unity of Azawad (HCUA), and the Arab Movement of Azawad (MAA) and the Imghad Tuareg Self-Defense Group and Allies (GATIA).
 The organization was founded based on its demands for the independence or autonomy of Azawad.

 History

-The Azawad Liberation Front's formation was announced in a press release, following a meeting held between 26 and 30 November by approximately 180 officials and members of the Strategic Framework for the Defense of the People of Azawad (CSP-DPA).
+The Azawad Liberation Front's formation was announced in a press release, following a meeting held between 26 and 30 November 2024 by approximately 180 officials and members of the Strategic Framework for the Defense of the People of Azawad (CSP-DPA).
 The group declared its objective to be "the total liberation of Azawad and the formation of the Azawad Authority".
 It adopted a new flag and called for the "self-determination" of Azawad.

-The organization was formed from the merger of four movements of the CSP into a single entity — the National Movement for the Liberation of Azawad (MNLA), the High Council for the Unity of Azawad (HCUA), a part of the Arab Movement of Azawad (MAA) and a part of the Imghad Tuareg Self-Defense Group and Allies (GATIA).
+The organization was formed from the merger of four movements of the CSP into a single entity — the National Movement for the Liberation of Azawad (MNLA), the High Council for the Unity of Azawad (HCUA) and rebel fringes of the Arab Movement of Azawad (MAA) and Imghad Tuareg Self-Defense Group and Allies (GATIA).

-The day after the creation of the FLA, seven to eight of its leaders were killed in a Bayraktar TB2 drone strike near Tinzaouaten, including Fahad Ag Almahmoud, head of the rebel branch of GATIA, and Choguibe Ag Attaher, an amenukal of the Tuareg tribe of Idnanes.
+The day after the creation of the FLA, seven or eight of its leaders were killed in a Bayraktar TB2 drone strike near Tinzaouaten, including Fahad Ag Almahmoud, head of the rebel branch of GATIA, and Choguibe Ag Attaher, an amenukal of the Tuareg tribe of Idnanes.
+On 25 April 2026, the FLA began offensives against the Malian Army and claimed control of Kidal and parts of Gao.
+The offensive was conducted in coordination with the Jama'at Nusrat al-Islam wal-Muslimin (JNIM), which launched attacks in other parts of the country.

+On 14 August, 82 Malian prisoners of war have been freed by FLA.
+Mohamed Elmaouloud Ramadane, a spokesperson for the FLA, said that the release was conducted for “strictly humanitarian” reasons.